MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

         - DataLakePrincipalIdentifier: arn:aws:iam::100000123000:role/aws-reserved/sso.amazonaws.com/AWSReservedSSO_AWSAdministratorAccess_56cabj890003333
 ```

-To deploy the above CloudFormation stack, store the file as datalake.yml and run below command.
+To deploy the above CloudFormation stack, store the template in the file `datalake.yml` locally and run the following command:

 ```sh
 aws cloudformation create-stack --stack-name my-source-glue-stack --template-body file://datalake.yml --capabilities "CAPABILITY_NAMED_IAM"
 ```

-The second step in setting up lake formation is to change the LakeFormation permission model from IAM to LakeFormation native grants.
-Unfortunately this setup is not available via CloudFormation.
+The second step in setting up lake formation is to change the Lake Formation permission model from IAM to Lake Formation native grants.
+Unfortunately, this setup is not available via CloudFormation at this time, so we'll need to make the change in the AWS console.

-To enable LakeFormation Permissions go to settings, untick both “Use only IAM access control for new databases” and  “Use only IAM access control for new tables” and press save.
+To enable Lake Formation Permissions, go to settings, untick both “Use only IAM access control for new databases” and  “Use only IAM access control for new tables” and press save.

 __TODO Screenshot here__

 ## Establish our source lake

-In this blog post we are focusing on the cross-account sharing of Lake Formation, therefore the assumption is you have already ingested your data from the source into a s3 bucket.
+In this blog post we are focusing on the cross-account sharing of Lake Formation, therefore the assumption is you have already ingested your data from the source into an S3 bucket.

 Let’s get a starting point, which would be our source bucket and a Glue database for putting our catalog objects into.
 The following CloudFormation snippet will create those resources: